khushaljethava/khushaljethava.github.io/_posts/2024-11-27-Python-Keywords-and-Identifiers.md

 ---
 title: Python Keywords and Identifiers
-description: This tutorial will teach about keywords and identifiers, which will include reserved words in python.
+description: Learn about Python keywords and identifiers, including reserved words, naming rules, and best practices for beginners.

 date: 2024-11-27 11:33:00 +0800